 To find the time in your location, you have to translate to your time zone.
 Click here to translate Universal Time to your local time.

 Just remember: you’re translating from 4:19 UT on December 22.
 For example, if you live in Perth, Australia, you need to add 8 hours to Universal Time to find out that the solstice happens on Sunday, December 22, at 12:19 p.m.
 AWST (Australian Western Standard Time).

 What is a solstice?
 The earliest people on Earth knew that the sun’s path across the sky, the length of daylight, and the location of the sunrise and sunset all shifted in a regular way throughout the year.
 They built monuments such as Stonehenge in England – or, for example, at Machu Picchu in Peru – to follow the sun’s yearly progress.

-At the December solstice, Earth is positioned in its orbit so that the sun stays below the north pole horizon.
-As seen from 23-and-a-half degrees south of the equator, at the imaginary line encircling the globe known as the Tropic of Capricorn, the sun shines directly overhead at noon.
+At the December solstice, Earth is positioned in its orbit so that the sun stays below the North Pole horizon.
+As seen from 23 1/2 degrees south of the equator, at the imaginary line encircling the globe known as the Tropic of Capricorn, the sun shines directly overhead at noon.
 This is as far south as the sun ever gets.
 All locations south of the equator have day lengths greater than 12 hours at the December solstice.
 Meanwhile, all locations north of the equator have day lengths less than 12 hours.